lynnfaraday/aresmush.com/_root/features/ares-for-admins.md

 While AresMUSH preserves the player experience from PennMUSH and TinyMUX, the admin experience is something entirely different.

 ## Turnkey Installation

 Setting up an Ares server is designed to be as painless as possible.
 The tutorials provide step-by-step instructions, assuming no prior server management experience.

+## MUSH in a Box

 The basic Ares installation includes not only the server itself (like Penn and Tiny) but also a rich suite of [Plugins](/features/ares-for-coders).
 The standard plugins cover everything from channels to chargen, so you should have everything you need for a typical game.

+Here are just a few of the plugins that come with every Ares install:

+* Posing and Pages
+* Rooms and Movement
+* Who / Where
+* Bulletin Boards
+* Channels
+* FS3 Skills, Chargen and Combat*
+* and more

+(*) FS3 can be replaced easily, and several other RPG systems are available as Ares plugins.

 ## Easy Configuration

 There's no need to mess around with coded attributes and objects to configure your game.
-Everything is configurable through the game's Web Portal, and the tutorials will guide you through the process.
+All standard config options can be set through the game's Web Portal, and the tutorials will guide you through the process.

 ## Web Portal

-The AresMUSH Web Portal lets you configure your game, view logs, and perform other common admin tasks with a nice web UI.
+The AresMUSH [Web Portal](/web-portal) lets you handle jobs, review apps, configure your game and perform other common admin tasks with a nice web UI.
+This means you can take care of administrative stuff whenever it's convenient, maximizing your effectiveness.

-## FS3
+## RPG Systems

 AresMUSH comes with the [FS3 Skills and Combat System](/fs3/fs3-3) built in, providing a complete character creation and conflict resolution system.

-The plugin system makes it easy to remove FS3, but of course you'd then have to code your own skills system.
+Plugins are also available for several off-the-shelf skills systems, including:

+* Fate
+* Cortex
+* FFG Genesys / Star Wars
+* Simple Traits (as found on many comic games)

 ## A Real Database